SupeRuier/awesome-active-learning/subfields/batch_mode.md

 - Diversity of the loss on the auxiliary task

 Works:
-- [Representative sampling for text classiﬁcation using support vector machines [2003, ECIR]](https://link.springer.xilesou.top/chapter/10.1007/3-540-36618-0_28):
+- [Representative sampling for text classification using support vector machines [2003, ECIR]](https://link.springer.xilesou.top/chapter/10.1007/3-540-36618-0_28):
   Select the cluster centers of the instances lying within the margin of a support vector machine.
   Propose a representative sampling approach that selects the cluster centers of the instances lying within the margin of a support vector machine.
 (220)
 - [Incorporating diversity in active learning with support vector machines [2003, ICML]](https://www.aaai.org/Papers/ICML/2003/ICML03-011.pdf):